hazelcast/hazelcast-docs-tools/README.md

 | `--directory`, `-d`   | set the root folder of documentation, if there are several root directories, can take a coma separated list, e.g. `-d docs,tutorials` | `"docs"`      |
 | `--log-failure-level` | if set to `"error"` exits process with `1` if orphan pages are detected                                                               | `undefined`   |

-### Check Links Playbook Loader
+### Global Playbook Loader
-The `load-check-links-playbook` command takes the following arguments
+The `load-global-playbook` command takes the following arguments

 | Name              | Description                 | Default Value |
 |-------------------|-----------------------------|---------------|